1itachi/plageWatch/README.md

 5. Click on the `Compare` button to examine the code similarities side by side.

+6. After clicking `Compare Button` the application will navigate to below page where a file by file comparision is provided.

+#### Note: The lines highlighted in red is detected as plagiarized.

-6. Using the `Next` and `Prev` buttons navigate through all the program similarities.
+7. Using the `Next` and `Prev` buttons navigate through all the program similarities.

-7. Click `Go Back` button to return to the home screen to upload new submissions.
+8. Click `Go Back` button to return to the home screen to upload new submissions.

 ### Dependencies